joshb4u/Code-Quiz/README.md

 10. Another function needs to be created to move to the next question once any option button is clicked.
 11. Create a function to display the quiz end page once the quiz gets over and also it needs to display text to input the user name for high scores.
 12. Finally a function needs to be created to display the high-scores list.
-13. High score buttons, go back button <del> and clear buttons </del> are also created to serve their purposes as shown in gif image.
+13. View High score link, go back button <del> and clear buttons </del> are also created to serve their purposes as shown in gif image.

 SCREENSHOTS ATTACHED BELOW:
 ![Screenshot 1](Assets/01.png)